-Changing gears with the BOX Prime 9 system
+Changing gears with the microSHIFT advent system

-If you have the derailleur pictured below, your Dualie is equipped with the BOX Prime 9 system.
+If you have the derailleur pictured below, your Dualie is equipped with the microSHIFT advent system.

-You only need to use your right thumb to shift gears.
-There are two thumb triggers - Upper and Lower.

-Each press of the thumb against one of the triggers indexes the gear.
-A long press of the Lower Thumb Trigger decreases the gear by one gear at a time starting in ninth gear.
-A short press of the Upper Thumb Trigger increases the gear by one gear at a time starting with first gear.
+You use your right thumb and index finger to shift gears.
+Each short press of the thumb or short pull of the index finger against the shifter indexes the gear.
+A short press of the shifter with the thumb decreases the gear by one gear at a time starting at ninth gear.
+A short pull of the shifter increases the gear by one gear at a time starting with first gear.
+Long presses will change two gears at-a-time when available.